whatisthejava/versioning-with-external-aliases/Readme.md

 The MVC has a V3 page.
 If the V3 Page is loaded it has the ability to use the latest controller or the v3 controller The MVC has a V4 page.
 If the V4 Page is loaded it has the ability to use the latest controller or the v4 controller The MVC has a V5 page.
-If the V5 Page is loaded it has the ability to use the latest controller or the v5 controller
+If the V5 Page is loaded it has the ability to use the latest controller or the v5 controller The MVC has a V6 page.
+If the V6 Page is loaded it has the ability to use the latest controller or the v6 controller

 ## Running the App